sravanTG/Omnifood/README.md

 # omnifood
-A trainee built website.

-This is a website built under a training course.
+This is a website built under html and css course.

 Hello all.....
 Thankyou for taking a look at this project.
 This is a training project built completely for learning purpose and to improve my skills. i started learning HTML and CSS technologies and wanted to build a project using just html and css. eventually a tiny bit of javascript was also used for animation purpose.